purdue-cs193-fall-2019/homework-1-eesha-deepak/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+# Eesha Deepak's First CS193 Homework
+- I like that I get to learn more about CS.
+- It was helpful to learn about terminal before the lab.
+- Also, the resume building lecture was very helpful.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for